Get The Top News In Search

 One of the first steps is to ask for “type of business or category information” in addition to location information and possibly an identifier of a specific business.
 That query may be responded to with a search engine searching a database to find information (e.g., phone number) about a specific business.

-…the system may establish a new business type if a number of users typed in a certain keyword or phrase, and later clicked on specific businesses, indicating that the users associated the specific businesses with the keyword or phrase.
+…the system may establish a new business type if several users typed in a certain keyword or phrase, and later clicked on specific businesses, indicating that the users associated the specific businesses with the keyword or phrase.

 What we don’t seem to be seeing from this patent is what Google learned from their Goog 411 Service that they used to offer voice-based searches on the phone.
 They told us on the Official Google Blog that they were ending that service in the post, Goodbye to an old friend: 1-800-GOOG-411 in 2010.
 As that post tells us: